Church Partnerships

 Faith Bible Church

 What an amazing team sponsoring a Bridge mother!
 If you belong to Faith Bible Church, join the team or become a Bridge Volunteer!
 We would love to meet you and make you part of our community.
-You may speak with Pastor Allen or give the office a call and ask to speak with Paige.
+You may speak with Pastor or give the office to ask to connect with Sandy.

 First Southern Baptist Church of Scottsdale